United States Government Textbook

 The text integrates activities that prompt students to truly engage with the content and practice civic skills.
 In every chapter students are asked to deliberate with peers, advocate for or against a position, evaluate policy alternatives, analyze claims and arguments, negotiate a compromise, or make collaborative decisions.
 The text centers debate and discussion on current, public, and controversial issues—a proven method for increasing student engagement.
 Since Americans’ everyday lives are affected more by state and local government than by the federal government, this book integrates instruction about state and local government throughout, rather than relegating these vital institutions to a unit at the end.

-The following key features of U.S. Government: Our Democracy support both government content and civic engagement standards:
+The following key features of United States Government & Civics support both government content and civic engagement standards:

 • Government in Your Community, which prompts students to investigate how their own state and local governments address community problems and what students can do to engage with their governments close to home.